 Maltese cuisine is extremely diverse, influenced as it is by millennia of foreign settlement.
 You’ll have a taste of Italy, Turkey, and Britain, but local delicacies tend to be rustic: Rabbit stew and lampuki (dolphinfish) pie are advertised on menus everywhere.
 When dining by the shore, be prepared to choose your fish from a display before deciding how you want it filleted.
 Also expect to be spoiled by choice.
 You’ll come across varieties of fish you’ve never heard of (or at least different names for the ones you have), such as spnotta (bass), cerna (grouper), sargu (white bream), and trill (red mullet).
 Stews and red pasta sauces are often filled with octopus and squid.

-Other native dishes include kapunata—which is a Maltese version of ratatouille—and “Widow's Soup,” which includes a small round of gbejniet (sheep or goat's cheese).
-Gbejniet can be found in various island dishes, especially on the typical antipasto plate, which also comes with olives, capers, sundried tomatoes, an eggplant spread, and pita crackers.
-It’s perfect as a late afternoon snack with a bottle of local white Ghirghentina wine or a spritz—a Mediterranean favorite.
+Other native dishes include kapunata, a Maltese version of ratatouille, and widow’s soup, which includes a small round of gbejniet (sheep or goat cheese).
+Gbejniet can be found in various island dishes, especially on the typical antipasto plate, which also comes with olives, capers, sun-dried tomatoes, an eggplant spread, and pita crackers.
+It’s perfect as a late afternoon snack with a bottle of local white girgentina wine or a spritz—a Mediterranean favorite.

-After over a decade as an editor in New York, Sara went freelance in 2013 to pursue the wandering life of a travel and lifestyle writer.
-When she’s not gallivanting around unfamiliar territories like the swimming coves of Comino, Malta or the crab shacks of Kep, Cambodia, she’s based in Paris where she’s grown accustomed to practicing yoga in French and summering without air conditioning.
-Her work also appears in the New York Times, the Wall Street Journal, Hemispheres and more.
+After more than a decade as an editor in New York, Sara Lieberman went freelance in 2013 to pursue the wandering life of a travel and lifestyle writer.
+When she’s not gallivanting around unfamiliar territory like the swimming coves of Malta’s Comino island or the crab shacks of Kep, Cambodia, she’s based in Paris, where she’s grown accustomed to practicing yoga in French and summering without air-conditioning.
+Her work also appears in the New York Times, the Wall Street Journal, Hemispheres, and more.